hirokuni-kitahara/cosign-sample/README.md

 ### Usage

-This is just an example of cosign signing & verification in golang code
+This is just an example of cosign blob signing & verification in golang code

 ```
 1. generate cosign key pair